rishindoshi/Soundzy/README.md

 console.log("Server magic happens at localhost:8888");
 ```

  What we've done with these three lines of code is simply have the server start listening for requests.
-Type in ```$ node beginner_server.js``` into your command line to start the server and then navigate to localhost:8888 in your browser to see what's happening.
+Type ```$ node beginner_server.js``` into your command line to start the server and then navigate to ```localhost:8888``` from your browser to see what's happening. ```localhost``` is the domain that is used to test a server **locally**.
+This means that only you can submit requests to this server from your own computer.
+Now once you buy the domain www.soundzy.com, you can then have users from everywhere start accessing the app.

  So as you can see, the page just says "Cannot GET".
+So what happened here?
+Typing ```localhost:8888``` into your browser caused your browser to submit a GET request to the node server, but so far we've only written the code to listen for requests.
+We never wrote any code to process requests and respond to them.